 Deliverability

-What is IP reputation and are there ways to improve it?
+What is IP reputation and how do you improve it?

 Your IP reputation will determine whether your emails get to the top of the inbox, or go straight to the spam folder.
 We’ll show how your IP reputation is calculated and the steps you can take to improve it.
 The result will be higher engagement for the email marketing campaigns you worked so hard on.

-You know the old expression, “you’re only as good as your word”?
-In today’s complex marketing climate, Internet Service Providers (ISPs) judge your trustworthiness as harshly as people offline.
-That’s right – ISPs are constantly on patrol for fraudsters and phishing enthusiasts trying to prey on innocent inboxes.
-And your Internet Protocol (IP) reputation determines whether or not your emails are blocked or sent to the spam folder.
+Internet Service Providers (ISPs) judge your trustworthiness as harshly as your in-laws at your first dinner.
+That’s because ISPs are constantly on patrol for fraudsters and phishing enthusiasts trying to prey on unsuspecting inboxes.
+This means your Internet Protocol (IP) reputation determines whether or not your emails are blocked or sent to the spam folder.

-Let’s say you’re a digital email marketer who puts hours of effort into crafting the perfect newsletter content.
-It could be devastating to find out that your online activity has raised red flags preventing your audience from receiving your content.
-Your IP reputation could be at stake, so let’s look at ways to improve it to ensure the success of your email marketing campaigns.
+And for email marketers putting hours into crafting the perfect newsletter content, it would be devastating to find out that your online activity has raised red flags preventing your audience from receiving your content.
+So, with your IP reputation at stake, let’s look at ways to improve it to ensure that that does not happen.

 What is IP reputation?